return42/sphkerneldoc/linux_src_doc/include/linux/remoteproc_h.rst

     largest allocated notify id.

 table_ptr
+    pointer to the resource table in effect

+cached_table
-    our copy of the resource table
+    copy of the resource table

 has_iommu
     flag to indicate if remote processor is behind an MMU